Baduit/TopFlight/README.md

 The line begins with a `#` without any space or tab before

 ## Instruction
-Write the instruction type followed by its arguments, everything is seperated by space
+Write the instruction type followed by its arguments, everything is seperated by space, list of instruction can be seen in Instruction.hpp
 - `INSTRUCTION_TYPE ARG1 ARG2`

 ## Values